pypi/warehouse/docs/blog/posts/2023-04-20-introducing-trusted-publishers.md

   - oidc
 ---

-Starting today, PyPI maintainers can adopt a new, more secure publishing method that does not require long-lived passwords or API tokens to be shared with external systems.
+Starting today, PyPI package maintainers can adopt a new, more secure publishing method that does not require long-lived passwords or API tokens to be shared with external systems.